- Location: Iowa

 - Class M (motorcycle)

-NOTE: If you are younger than 18, you must complete the Graduated Driver Licensing (GDL) system, which includes a permit and an intermediate license before you can apply for your full operator’s license.
+NOTE: If you are a teen you must complete the Graduated Driver Licensing (GDL) system, which includes a permit and an intermediate license before you can apply for your full operator’s license.
 Please review our Teen Drivers section for details.

 Either county treasurers or the DOT manages driver’s license stations in every county.
 You should call ahead for hours of operation, and generally you must make an appointment to take the driving test.